top of page

 Key Notes for Use

-• Vata foods: warm, moist, grounding, nourishing, lightly oily, and cooked
+• Vata foods: warm, moist, grounding, nourishing, lightly oily,spiced, and cooked

-• Kapha foods: light, dry, bitter/astringent, warming, and minimally oily
+• Kapha foods: light, dry, bitter/astringent, warming, spiced, and minimally oily

 • Avoid cold, raw, or heavy foods to prevent seasonal doshic aggravation

-• Spices are therapeutic—adjust intensity by individual constitution
+• Spices are therapeutic—adjust intensity for individual constitution

 Best Ayurvedic Foods for Late Winter